-The Vavu’a whale swimming operators are set up around the reality of life… Tourism is really the only significant industry in the Vavu’a Group of islands and it revolves around the two main groups of visitors.
+The Vava’u whale swimming operators are set up around the realities of life… Tourism is really the only significant industry in the Vava’u Group of islands and it revolves around the two main groups of visitors.
 Those who come to swim with or watch the whales and yachties.

-While the yachties spend money in the shops and restaurants while they are in town.
-The whale swimmers and whale watchers spend much more and are the main game!
-Plus because the whale season is relatively short, from around mid July to the end of October, there is not much to do outside of those months.
+While the yachties spend a reasonable amount of money in the shops and restaurants while they are in town.
+The whale swimmers and whale watchers spend much more and are very much the main game!
+Plus, because the whale season is relatively short, from around mid July to the end of October, there is not much to do outside of those months.

-So the operators have to maximize their revenue when the whales are there.
-And while visitor numbers are increasing the number of actual operators is controlled by the number of licenses issued by the Tongan Government.
+So the operators obviously want to maximize their revenue when the whales are there.
+And, while visitor numbers are increasing, the number of operators is controlled by the licenses issued by the Tongan Government.

 So don’t go to Tonga for the whales and expect to do it on the cheap.
 Because your chances of success will be minimal…

-I went to Tonga because it has been on my bucket list for a few years.
-And I really wanted to be in the water with the humpback whales and get some good photographs.
+I went to Tonga because it had been on my bucket list for a few years.
+Basically I really wanted to be in the water with the humpback whales and get some good photographs.

 Sounds kind of easy – right?
-The Tongan Government is pretty chilled about these things and lets you in the water.
-The whales are there, the boats take you out – next step, the front cover of National Geographic…
+The Tongan Government seems pretty chilled about these things and lets you in the water.
+The whales are there, the boats take you out – next step, the front cover of National Geographic!

 Trust me, it’s not that easy… If you want a quality experience the first thing you need is a guide.
-One who really understands the humpback whales and respects their behaviour.
-Plus, and most importantly, is working with one of the main operators that has all the logistics worked out!
+One who really understands the humpback whales and respects their behavior.
+Secondly, and most importantly, that guide is working with one of the operators that has all the logistics worked out!

 I did a lot of research on who I should use for my trips to Tonga and was happy with the results.
-Please email me if you would like some advice on that.
+You can contact me if you would like some advice on that.

 Back To: Humpback Whale Swimming in Tonga